Dengyuemed/dengyuemed.github.io/_posts/2026-04-10-global-innovative-drugs-2026.md

 ## Breakthrough Advances in Antibody-Drug Conjugates (ADCs)

 ADC drugs achieve precise targeting of cancer cells by conjugating highly potent cytotoxic drugs with specific antibodies, thereby reducing toxicity to normal tissues.
 In 2026, the ADC field continues to witness new breakthroughs.
-For instance, Gilead's acquisition of Tubulis, with a particular focus on its **TUB-030 (5T4 targeted ADC)**, has shown promising early clinical data across various solid tumor types, signaling the further maturation and expanded application of next-generation ADC platform technologies [1].
+For instance, Gilead's acquisition of Tubulis, with a particular focus on its **TUB-030 (5T4 targeted ADC)**, has shown promising early clinical data across various solid tumor types, signaling the further maturation and expanded application of next-generation ADC platform technologies.

 ADC technology is evolving from single-target to multi-target approaches, and from traditional conjugation methods to novel conjugation techniques, aiming to improve drug stability, homogeneity, and therapeutic window.
 These innovations not only enhance the efficacy of ADC drugs but also provide new strategies for overcoming tumor resistance and expanding indications.
-In oncology, ADC drugs have become a crucial pillar following traditional chemotherapy, targeted therapy, and immunotherapy, achieving significant progress particularly in breast cancer, lung cancer, and gastric cancer [2].
+In oncology, ADC drugs have become a crucial pillar following traditional chemotherapy, targeted therapy, and immunotherapy, achieving significant progress particularly in breast cancer, lung cancer, and gastric cancer.

 ## Gene Therapy: An Accelerated Journey from Lab to Clinic

 Gene therapy, especially therapies based on CRISPR gene editing technology, reached a landmark clinical application in 2026.
-The **approval of Casgevy** marked the official dawn of the gene editing treatment era, offering hope for a cure to patients with genetic disorders such as sickle cell disease and β-thalassemia [3].
+The **approval of Casgevy** marked the official dawn of the gene editing treatment era, offering hope for a cure to patients with genetic disorders such as sickle cell disease and β-thalassemia.

 Beyond CRISPR technology, adeno-associated virus (AAV)-mediated gene therapies continue to make strides in the rare disease sector.
 These therapies fundamentally treat diseases by delivering normal genes to correct defective ones.
-The FDA approved several gene therapies in Q1 2026, including innovative drugs for rare diseases, such as **Avlayah (tividenofusp alfa-eknm)** for Hunter syndrome (MPS II) [4].
+The FDA approved several gene therapies in Q1 2026, including innovative drugs for rare diseases, such as **Avlayah (tividenofusp alfa-eknm)** for Hunter syndrome (MPS II).

 Gene therapy R&D not only focuses on technological innovation itself but also increasingly emphasizes clinical trial design, optimization of manufacturing processes, and drug accessibility.
 As more gene therapies enter late-stage clinical development and gain approval, ensuring equitable access to these high-value drugs will become a significant challenge for global healthcare systems.